decisivedaniel/sudokuWeb/README.md

 # Sudoku Game
-Complete sudoku application running entirely client side in your browser using Angular v.11
+Complete sudoku application running entirely client side in your browser using Angular v.11 now updating to version 18.

+Version 11 work done under my old github account, new work is done under my new github account.

-To play go to: https://bo-shamo.github.io/sudokuWeb
+To play go to: Re-implementing this with automatic flows

 # What I learned
 - Angular routing